 provided in the downstairs kitchen.
 Food scraps and tea bags can be composted, placing

-them in the red bin, or in the green compost bins in the back garden.
+them in the green bin, or in the green compost bins in the back garden.
 There is plenty

 of equipment to use in the kitchens so please don't use disposable plastic cups and